-The Navy is complying with release response requirements of the Hawaii Administrative Record (HAR) Title 11, Chapter 281, Underground Storage Tanks for RHSF.
+The Navy is complying with release response requirements of the Hawaii Administrative Record (HAR) Title 11, Chapter 281, USTs for RHSF.
 These rules have provisions to aide in the determination of and response to a release from storage tanks.
-In order to meet the requirements of these rules, the Navy will prepare a CSM (including a fate and transport model), complete a risk assessment prepare a contingency plan that protects the Pearl Harbor aquifer resource, as well as conduct groundwater monitoring of the underlying basal aquifer.
+In order to meet the requirements of these rules, the Navy will prepare a CSM (including a fate and transport model), complete a risk assessment, prepare a contingency plan that protects the Pearl Harbor aquifer resource, as well as conduct groundwater monitoring of the underlying basal aquifer.

 Data will be evaluated from the current SI Phase I and Phase II activities, previous and concurrent environmental investigations conducted at the site.
-These include; the investigation conducted by AMEC Earth and Environmental, Inc. (AMEC) under the Comprehensive Long-Term Environmental Action Navy (CLEAN) CTO 229 (AMEC, 2002) and the ongoing long-term groundwater monitoring activities conducted at the site by the Dawson Group, Inc. under contract No. N62742-01D-1806 CTO 0013 (Dawson, 2005a, 2005b) (Attachment A).
+These include: the investigation conducted by AMEC Earth and Environmental, Inc. (AMEC) under the Comprehensive Long-Term Environmental Action Navy (CLEAN) CTO 229 (AMEC, 2002) and the ongoing long-term groundwater monitoring activities conducted at the site by the Dawson Group, Inc. under contract No. N62742-01D-1806 CTO 0013 (Dawson, 2005a, 2005b) (Appendix A).
 Data includes coring and groundwater quality data, groundwater level measurements, aquifer tests, and soil vapor quality data.
 Data will be collected from RHMW-01, -02, -03, -04, Red Hill Pumping Well 2254-01, and Oily Waste Disposal Facility [OWDF] -MW08 and OWDFMW09.
 These optimized sampling points are at locations that are upgradient and downgradient of the tanks, at the drinking water source, and at tanks that have evidence of a release.

-Data will be collected to be within acceptable limits as defined in the FSP, the QAPP, Standard Operating Proceedures (SOPs), U.S. Environmental Protection Agency (USEPA) Methods, Massachusetts Department of Environmental Protection (MADEP) methods and other industry standards presented in this WP.
-The following paragraphs describe specific data quality objectives for the task associated with Phase II of this project (CTO 007).
+Data will be collected to be within acceptable limits as defined in the FSP, the QAPP, SOPs, U.S. Environmental Protection Agency (USEPA) Methods, Massachusetts Department of Environmental Protection (MADEP) methods and other industry standards presented in this WP.
+The following paragraphs describe specific data quality objectives (DQOs) for the task associated with Phase II of this project (CTO 007).

-- Wells will be surveyed for elevation to at least +/- 0.01 feet accuracy and precision for external wells and 0.05 feet for wells located within the tunnel. - Chemical analyses for rock, soil and water will be analyzed according to the EPA methods and quality assurance/quality control (QA/QC) procedures- total petroleum hydrocarbons in the diesel range organics (TPH-DRO) and gasoline range organics (TPH-GRO) (USEPA 8015), volatile organic compounds (VOCs) including methyl tert-butyl ether (MTBE) (USEPA 8260B), polyaromatic hydrocarbons (PAHs) (USEPA 8270C SIM), Total Dissolved Lead (USEPA 6020), Tetra Ethyl Lead, Natural Attenuation Indicators (methane, nitrate, sulfate, ferrous iron, dissolve oxygen, carbon dioxide). - Chemical analyses for soil vapor will be analyzed according to the USEPA methods and QA/QC procedures described in USEPA method TO-3 for benzene, toluene, xylenes, and ethylbenzene as well as naphthalene.
-The analyses will be completed at a certified air laboratory, Air Toxics (of Folsom, California). - Groundwater fate and transport models will be calibrated as appropriate. - Risk assessment will be completed within guidance from Risk Assessment Guidance for Superfund, Volume 1 (Human Health Evaluation Manual) and Volume 2 (Environmental Evaluation Manual) (USEPA, 1989).
+- Wells will be surveyed for elevation to at least +/- 0.01 feet accuracy and precision for external wells and 0.05 feet for wells located within the tunnel. - Chemical analyses for rock, soil and water will be analyzed according to the USEPA methods and quality assurance/quality control (QA/QC) procedures- total petroleum hydrocarbons in the diesel range organics (TPH-DRO) and gasoline range organics (TPH-GRO) (USEPA 8015), volatile organic compounds (VOCs) including methyl tert-butyl ether (MTBE) (USEPA 8260B), polynuclear aromatic hydrocarbons (PAHs) (USEPA 8270C SIM), Total Dissolved Lead (USEPA 6020), Tetra Ethyl Lead, Natural Attenuation Indicators (methane, nitrate, sulfate, ferrous iron, dissolve oxygen, carbon dioxide). - Chemical analyses for soil vapor will be analyzed according to the USEPA methods and QA/QC procedures described in USEPA method TO-3 for benzene, toluene, xylenes, and ethylbenzene as well as naphthalene.
+The analyses will be completed at a certified air laboratory, Air Toxics Laboratory (ATL), of Folsom, California. - Groundwater fate and transport models will be calibrated as appropriate.